 Holly amassed 4557 points, which included two personal bests in the shotput (14.03m) and long jump (6.02m).

-To maintain her performance Holly takes CurraNZ – a breakthrough product for athletes that has been suggested to be the difference between winning a gold and bronze medal at top level.
-Many leading sportsmen and women in Britain are now using the blackcurrant supplement for an edge in international competition.
+Holly takes CurraNZ in and around training and competition, which has been suggested to be the difference between winning a gold and bronze medal at top level.
+Many leading sportsmen and women in Britain are now using the blackcurrant supplement for an edge.

-Holly has used CurraNZ for several years, and says ‘it has been vital to her training’ while also helping her to recover after gruelling sessions.
+Holly has used CurraNZ for several years, and says ‘it has been vital to her training’.

 Holly now has her sights set on the Olympic Games in Japan this summer as she guns for qualification.